Gha8/Gha8/README.md

 Computer Science student at EFREI Paris & 42 Paris

-📚 Combining academic theory with hands-on practice
+A Combining academic theory with hands-on practice

-☕ Powered by coffee and curiosity
+Powered by coffee and curiosity ☕

-⚡ I debug with print statements (and I'm not ashamed!)
+I debug with print statements (and I'm not ashamed!)